d12frosted/elpa-mirror/gnu/cape-readme.txt

   bind the Capfs created by the Capf transformers with `defalias' to a function symbol.

-  • `cape-interactive-capf', `cape-interactive': Create a Capf which can be called interactively.
-  • `cape-wrap-accept-all', `cape-capf-accept-all': Create a Capf which accepts every input as valid.
+  • `cape-capf-accept-all', `cape-wrap-accept-all': Create a Capf which accepts every input as valid.
+  • `cape-capf-case-fold', `cape-wrap-case-fold': Create a Capf which is case insensitive.
-  • `cape-wrap-silent', `cape-capf-silent': Wrap a chatty Capf and silence it.
+  • `cape-capf-debug', `cape-wrap-debug': Create a Capf which prints debugging messages.
-  • `cape-wrap-purify', `cape-capf-purify': Purify a broken Capf and ensure that it does not modify the buffer.
+  • `cape-capf-inside-comment', `cape-wrap-inside-comment': Ensure that Capf triggers only inside comment.
+  • `cape-capf-inside-faces', `cape-wrap-inside-faces': Ensure that Capf triggers only inside text with certain faces.
+  • `cape-capf-inside-string', `cape-wrap-inside-string': Ensure that Capf triggers only inside a string literal.
+  • `cape-capf-interactive', `cape-interactive': Create a Capf which can be called interactively.
-  • `cape-wrap-nonexclusive', `cape-capf-nonexclusive:' Mark Capf as non-exclusive.
+  • `cape-capf-nonexclusive', `cape-wrap-nonexclusive': Mark Capf as non-exclusive.
-  • `cape-wrap-noninterruptible', `cape-capf-noninterruptible:' Protect a Capf which does not like to be interrupted.
+  • `cape-capf-noninterruptible', `cape-wrap-noninterruptible': Protect a Capf which does not like to be interrupted.
-  • `cape-wrap-case-fold', `cape-capf-case-fold': Create a Capf which is case insensitive.
-  • `cape-wrap-properties', `cape-capf-properties': Add completion properties to a Capf.
+  • `cape-capf-passthrough', `cape-wrap-passthrough': Defeat entire completion style filtering.
-  • `cape-wrap-predicate', `cape-capf-predicate': Add candidate predicate to a Capf.
+  • `cape-capf-predicate', `cape-wrap-predicate': Add candidate predicate to a Capf.
-  • `cape-wrap-prefix-length', `cape-capf-prefix-length': Enforce a minimal prefix length.
+  • `cape-capf-prefix-length', `cape-wrap-prefix-length': Enforce a minimal prefix length.
-  • `cape-wrap-inside-comment', `cape-capf-inside-comment': Ensure that Capf triggers only inside comment.
-  • `cape-wrap-inside-string', `cape-capf-inside-string': Ensure that Capf triggers only inside a string literal.
+  • `cape-capf-properties', `cape-wrap-properties': Add completion properties to a Capf.
+  • `cape-capf-purify', `cape-wrap-purify': Purify a broken Capf and ensure that it does not modify the buffer.
+  • `cape-capf-silent', `cape-wrap-silent': Wrap a chatty Capf and silence it.
+  • `cape-capf-super', `cape-wrap-super': Merge multiple Capfs into a Super-Capf.

   In the following we show a few example configurations, which have come up on the [Cape] or [Corfu issue tracker] or the [Corfu wiki.]
 I use